Beauty: A Retelling of the Story of Beauty and the Beast: Plot

 Roderick Huston, a wealthy merchant and widower, has three daughters: Grace, Hope, and Honour.
 When Honour was a child, she said she preferred the name Beauty.
 As she grows older, Honour feels the nickname is increasingly ill-fitting, as she remains plain while her sisters become lovelier and more socially adept.
 When the family's fortunes take a turn for the worse, they are forced to move to the small town of Blue Hill.

 A year later, they receive news of one of Huston's ships arriving back into port.
 Huston leaves the next day, but not before asking his daughters if they want any gifts.
-Grace and Hope ask for jewelry and dresses, while Beauty asks for a rose cutting or seeds, as none grow in the countryside.
+Grace and Hope jokingly ask for jewelry and dresses, while Beauty asks for a rose cutting or seeds, as none grow in the countryside.

 Huston returns home with a beautiful rose and saddlebags filled with treasure.
 He explains that on his way home through the forest, he became lost in a storm, and happened across a mysterious castle.
 Inside, he was given shelter and waited on by invisible servants.
 As he was leaving the next day, he found a beautiful rose garden and plucked a single rose for Beauty.
 The owner of the castle, a terrifying beast, appeared, furious that Huston would steal from him after his hospitality.
 The Beast agreed to let him go on the condition that one of his daughters must return and live in the castle.
 Despite her family's pleas, Beauty insists that she go.